Police leaders across America are criticising recent comments made by Donald Trump that appeared to encourage police brutality.

 "It’s the wrong message," Chuck Wexler, executive director of the Police Executive Research Forum, told Washington radio station WTOP.
 "The last thing we need is a green light from the President of the United States for officers to use unnecessary force."

 Following Trump's speech, the International Association of Chiefs of Police published a blog post that detailed its use-of-force policies and training.
-The post emphasized that officers are trained to treat all individuals "with dignity and respect."
+The post emphasised that officers are trained to treat all individuals "with dignity and respect."

 Police chiefs, leaders, and officers across the country took the social media to state that Trump's comments aren't a reflection of their own views.

 "Seattle’s police officers have embraced reform and have worked incredibly hard to build community trust.
 We do not intend to go backwards," O'Toole stated.
-"It is truly unfortunate that in today’s toxic environment, politicians at both ends of the spectrum have sought to inflame passions by politicizing what we do.
+"It is truly unfortunate that in today’s toxic environment, politicians at both ends of the spectrum have sought to inflame passions by politicising what we do.
 We remain committed to our principles and reject irresponsible statements that threaten to undermine our relationship with the community."

 New York City Police Commissioner James O’Neill told CNN that to "suggest that police officers apply any standard in the use of force other than what is reasonable and necessary is irresponsible, unprofessional and sends the wrong message to law enforcement as well as the public."